The Haverford & Record A public archive · updated June 2026

 Citations

-Every factual claim on this page links directly to its source at the point it is made.
-The consolidated list below is for readers who want the full reading list.
+Every claim above links directly to its source at the point it is made.
+The grouped list below is for readers who want the full reading list.

 2. CourtListener docket

-1. U.S. Department of Education press release initiating the Title VI investigation
+1. U.S. Department of Education — Title VI investigation press release

 News coverage